Who Is Responsible for Paying Property Taxes at Closing in Illinois?

 What Are Typical Seller Closing Costs in Illinois?

-Knowing these typical seller closing costs is important for planning any real estate transaction in Illinois.
+Being aware of these upfront seller closing costs is crucial for anyone planning a real estate sale in Illinois.

 How Can Sellers Minimize Their Taxable Income?